mevdschee/php-crud-api/README.md

 The authenticated API key will be stored in the `$_SESSION['apiKey']` variable.

-Note that the API key authentication does not require or use sessions (cookies).
+Note that the API key authentication does not require or use session cookies.

 #### API key database authentication